basiliscos/perl-watcher/README.md

 PerlWatcher supports also an different levels of notification: "notice", "info" .. "alert".
-They indicate how important the event is for you: if you are doing an boring task it's natural to switch attention to anything else for couple of seconds; but if the task is serious it can rise the notification level to 'alert' to be disturbed only by blackout on remote servers :)
+They indicate how important the event is for you: if you are doing an boring task it's natural to switch attention to anything else for couple of seconds; but if the task is serious you can rise the notification level to 'alert' to be disturbed only by blackout on remote servers :)

 It looks like (Gtk2 UI):